 5.Post – it Tabs

 Students should come into the classroom quietly and take their seats.
 Make sure your pencils are sharpened and all your materials are ready.
-Complete the daily warm – up that is written on the board then wait for Mr. Leslie’s directions for instruction.
+Get assigned device and login in and close after loading.Wait for Mr. Leslie’s directions for instruction.
 Make sure you copy the homework from the board before you start your warm – up activity.

 All class work and homework is assigned to help students succeed.
 The homework assignments help you develop a better understanding of class instruction, and previously taught material.
 It is essential that students complete the required reading assignments each week to successfully grasp the material taught in class.